alexanderrich/exploration_consumption/doc/journal/paper.md

 present bias on exploratory choice, and Experiment 2 is a larger, preregistered study that improves on Experiment 1 in several ways.
-After finding no evidence of present bias producing an effect in Experiments 1 or 2, in Experiment 3 we test directly, using a simpler design, whether our outcome stimuli in fact produce a consistent preference towards immediate rewards.
+After finding no evidence of present bias producing an effect in Experiments 1 or 2, in Experiment 3 we tested directly, using a simpler design, whether our outcome stimuli in fact produced a consistent preference towards immediate rewards.

 # Experiment 1

 ## Methods

-### Participants.
+### Participants
 Forty participants completed the experiment, which was conducted over Amazon Mechanical Turk (AMT) using the psiTurk framework [@Gureckis2015a].
 The participants had a mean age of 37.7 (SD=10.6).
 Twenty eight self-reported female, twelve male.